 Build Phase: Sustained Power Build (8 weeks)

-Leadville is unique in the sense that it is completed on mountain bikes but, but it more closely resembles a road race in many ways.
+Leadville is unique in the sense that it is completed on mountain bikes but it more closely resembles a road race in many ways.
 Unlike a traditional cross-country mountain bike race, the sustained flats and climbs of the course require you to put out high amounts of power for long durations.